 Why Pavlov?
 There are a number of special aspects to Pavlov’s Board and Train Camp.
-First, your dog will be trained in your dog trainer’s home.
-He’ll receive training walks in a residential neighborhood similar to yours – think pedestrians and neighbors walking their dogs.
-Many training facilities are located in areas zoned for industry or agriculture…not residential.
-Consequently, they do not offer the same opportunities for training in an environment with dog walkers, joggers, cars, squirrels.
-Your dog will train in an environment that is similar your neighborhood.
+First, your dog will sleep in a cozy space that is surrounded by utopian training environments.
+Camp is one block north of Ruby Hill Park, one block south of the South Platte River, and one block from the Ruby Hill neighborhood.
+Your dog will receive training walks in a residential neighborhood similar to yours – think pedestrians and neighbors walking their dogs.
+Many training facilities are located in concrete jungles miles removed from residential neighborhoods, or on remote agriculture property.
+Consequently, they do not offer the same opportunities to train in an environment with dog walkers, joggers, cars, and squirrels.
+Your dog will train in an environment that is similar to your neighborhood.

 Second, your dog’s day will be filled with structured walks, training sessions, and free time to be a dog.
 Your dog will benefit from social time with other dogs as well as individual attention.
 Finally, Pavlov’s training approach is a healthy hybrid of traditional and contemporary training.
 Consequently, your dog will excel quickly in learning new skills and stopping unwanted behaviors.

 - Obedience Lessons – walk politely on a leash, heel (walk to the left of your hip, stop when you stop, start with you stop), whoa (slow down), parallel sit, stay, come, no (stop doing that).